 When you enlarge a small raster image it immediately begins to degrade and look “pixelated”.
 This makes this format somewhat limiting.
 In order to work in large scale formats, you need high resolution photography.
-If you don’t have access to a high res version you may be forced to reshoot or you may be out of luck.
+If you don’t have access to a high res version you may be forced to reshoot a photograph or you may be out of luck.

-That’s why logos are built in vector art.
-A logo looks as crisp on a billboard as it does on a business card.
-File sizes are small and work perfectly with Adobe Photoshop, Illustrator, Flash and other industry-standard applications.
+That’s why it’s better to build logos in vector art.
+A logo looks as crisp on a billboard as it does on a business card when you use this flexible format.

 Design schools already prepare their students with the knowledge to handle vector art.
-Whether you have your sights set on directing a project or you are the person pushing the keys, it’s important to have some basic understanding of how they work and what they can do for you.
+Whether you have your sights set on directing a project or you are the person “pushing the keys”, it’s important to have some basic understanding of how they work and what they can do for you.